flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

       // Ensure that the camera is initialized. await _initializeControllerFuture;

-      // Construct the path where the image should be saved using the path
-      // package.
-      final path = join(
-        // Store the picture in the temp directory.
-        // Find the temp directory using the `path_provider` plugin.
-        (await getTemporaryDirectory()).path,
-        '${DateTime.now()}.png',
-      );

-      // Attempt to take a picture and log where it's been saved. await _controller.takePicture(path);
+      // Attempt to take a picture and then get the location
+      // where the image file is saved. final image = await _controller.takePicture();
     } catch (e) {
       // If an error occurs, log the error to the console. print(e);